 During a mountain bike training ride I had an accident that caused a complete Spinal Cord Injury at the 4th thoracic vertebra (T4).
 I was doing some high speed mountain biking when I suddenly had to avoid some protruding tree roots.
 The manoeuvre made it impossible to stay on the track that leaded to a small bridge.
-I tried to jump the creek with my bike, but did not succeed and crashed my head against the shore on the other side of the creek.
+I tried to jump the creek with my bike, but did not succeed.
+My head crashed against the shore on the other side of the creek.
 I had been lying in the water for 20 minutes when a dog found me.
 It stayed with me and made sure its owner found me.
 Emergency services arrived after 50 minutes.

 At the hospital I immediately went into surgery, after which I was informed about the complete Spinal Cord Injury.
 They suspect that crashing my head shattered my T4 vertebra and this damaged my nerves.